aptos-foundation/AIPs/aips/aip-84.md

 requires (*optional): N/A
 ---

-# AIP-X Improving Gas Coverage
+# AIP-84 Improving Gas Coverage

 Note: This proposal introduces gas charges for type creation and module loading during the execution of a transaction.
 It is served as retroactive as the issue addresses a security vulnerability.